-- 1. ★3 EDSE 495 - ★3 chosen from Chart 2 Career and Technology Studies 2.
-Minor Requirements - ★30 Advanced Standing for a minimum two-year 3. certificate or diploma, applicable provincial or federal journey certification, or degree required.
+- ★3 EDSE 495 - ★3 chosen from Chart 2 Career and Technology Studies Minor Requirements - 3. ★30 Advanced Standing for a minimum two-year certificate or diploma, applicable provincial or federal journey certification, or degree required.
 Contact the Department of Secondary Education for more information.

-Students must take EDSE 317 during the IPT, which is - normally offered in the Fall Term only.
-Students must take EDSE 417 and 451 during the APT, which is normally offered in the Winter Term only
+Students must take EDSE 317 during the IPT\, which is normally offered in the Fall Term only

+Students must take EDSE 417 and 451 during the APT\\, which is normally offered in the Winter Term only.
-(1) See overview of Career and Technology Studies Majors and Minors §75.4.3.

-(2) Up to ★30 Advanced Standing can be granted for relevant provincial and federal journey certification, degree, or two-year certificate or diploma in Career and Technology Studies major categories.
+- (1) See overview of Career and Technology Studies Majors and Minors §75.4.3. - (2) Up to ★30 Advanced Standing can be granted for relevant provincial and federal journey certification, degree, or two-year certificate or diploma in Careel and Technology Studies major categories.
+Contact the Department of Secondary Education for more

+Career and Technology Studies: Computer Science (BIT) (\36)

+- 1. ★6 CMPUT 174, 175 - ★6 chosen from CMPUT 201, 204, 229, 272, 291 (See Note) - ★12 chosen from senior level CMPUT - ★3 to 6 chosen from MATH 113 or 114, 115, 120 or 125, STAT 151 - ★3 to ★6 chosen from Chart 2 Career and Technology Studies Minor Requirements (recommend EDCT or EDIT normally offered in the Fall Term only.
+Students must take EDSE 417 and 451 during the APT\\, which is normally offered in the Winter Term only

+Note: Prerequisites for higher level CMPUT courses must be considered when choosing courses.

+- ★3 EDSE 495 - ★3 chosen from Chart 2 Career and Technology Studies Minor Requirements ★30 Advanced Standing for a minimum two-year - certificate or diploma, applicable provincial or federal journey certification, or degree required.
 Contact the Department of Secondary Education for more information.
-Career and Technology Studies: Computer Science (BIT) (★36)

-- ★6 CMPUT 174 175 1 - 6 chosen from CMPUT 201, 204, 229, 272, 291 (See Note) 2 - ★12 chosen from senior level CMPUT - ★3 EDSE 495 - ★3 to 6 chosen from MATH 113 or 114, 115, 120 or 125, STAT 151 5. - ★3 to ★6 chosen from Chart 2 Career and Technology 6.
-Studies Minor Requirements (recommend EDCT or EDIT courses)

-Note: Prerequisites for higher level CMPUT courses must be considered when choosing courses.
-OR

-- ★3 chosen from Chart 2 Career and Technology Studies 2.
-Minor Requirements - ★30 Advanced Standing for a minimum two-year certificate 3. or diploma, applicable provincial or federal journey certification, or degree required.
-Contact the Department of Secondary Education for more information. - Students must take EDSE 317 during the IPT, which is normally offered in the Fall Term only.
+Students must take EDSE 317 during the IPT\, which is